jetthoughts/vuejs-rails-starterkit/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version: 2.4.3
+* Ruby version: 2.5.1

-* System dependencies: Node.js, Postgresql
+* System dependencies: Node.js, Yarn

-* Configuration:

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 ## Generate Rub on Rails Project with Vue.js and Turbolinks